 If sent via email, send to:

-The Contract & Research Support Program (CRSP) has a working relationship with Sponsored Projects Services (SPS) to ensure that university, sponsor, and government rules and regulations are followed.
-The Contract & Research Support Program negotiates and/or signs the agreements that Sponsored Projects Services administers.
+Contracting Services along with the other areas of Sponsored Projects & Contracting Services (SPCS) work to ensure that university, sponsor, and government rules and regulations are followed.
+The Contracting Services negotiates and/or signs the agreements that Sponsored Projects & Contracting Services administers.

-Include CRSP in the process as early as possible so terms can be pre-negotiated.
-Investigators are encouraged to forward draft agreements, especially those with non-standard terms, to CRSP at the earliest possible stage.
-Draft agreements may be forwarded directly to CRS-ORD@email.arizona.edu, independent of the proposal routing process.
+Include Contracting Services in the process as early as possible so terms can be pre-negotiated.
+Investigators are encouraged to forward draft agreements, especially those with non-standard terms, to Contracting Services at the earliest possible stage.
+Draft agreements may be forwarded directly to firstname.lastname@example.org, independent of the proposal routing process.

 Please send only modifiable Word versions of agreements for review.
-Do not send PDFs, locked documents, or hard copies as Contract & Research Support will not review these and this will add to the time it takes to negotiate and sign an agreement.
+Do not send PDFs, locked documents, or hard copies as Contracting Services will not review these and this will add to the time it takes to negotiate and sign an agreement.

-If you send the draft agreement to Sponsored Projects Services (SPS), attached to the Proposal Routing Sheet, clearly indicate that the draft agreement should be forwarded to the Contracting & Research Support Program (CRSP).
+If you send the draft agreement to Sponsored Projects & Contracting Services (SPCS), attached to the Proposal Routing Sheet, clearly indicate that the draft agreement should be forwarded to the Contracting Services.
 Otherwise, the draft agreement will be filed with the proposal.

-If no proposal has been routed through SPS, then the faculty or staff member will be contacted to route the appropriate proposal documents through SPS.
+If no proposal has been routed through SPCS, then the faculty or staff member will be contacted to route the appropriate proposal documents through SPCS.
 A contract or agreement for sponsored project activity will not be negotiated until the proper paperwork has been routed.

-If the award instrument requires university signature, or if specific terms or conditions are involved (e.g., contracts, clinical trials, some purchase orders), Sponsored Projects Services (SPS) will first send a copy of the agreement to the principal investigator for review and approval of terms, particularly budget, scope of work, effective dates, and reporting requirements.
-After SPS receives written acceptance from the principal investigator (SP-226), SPS will forward the package to the Contracting & Research Support Program (CRSP) for review.
+If the award instrument requires university signature, or if specific terms or conditions are involved (e.g., contracts, clinical trials, some purchase orders), Sponsored Projects & Contracting Services (SPCS) will first send a copy of the agreement to the principal investigator for review and approval of terms, particularly budget, scope of work, effective dates, and reporting requirements.
+After SPCS receives written acceptance from the principal investigator (SP-226), SPCS will forward the package to the Contracting Services for review.

 Only those individuals specifically authorized by the Arizona Board of Regents may legally sign agreements for the Board, acting for and on behalf of The University of Arizona

-If non-standard terms are involved, CRSP may involve Tech Launch Arizona and/or the Office of General Counsel for review, approval, and negotiation with the sponsor, if appropriate.
-Tech Launch Arizona or CRSP will notify the principal investigator immediately if the agreement contains terms that the university cannot accept.
+If non-standard terms are involved, Contracting Services may involve Tech Launch Arizona and/or the Office of General Counsel for review, approval, and negotiation with the sponsor, if appropriate.
+Tech Launch Arizona or Contracting Services will notify the principal investigator immediately if the agreement contains terms that the university cannot accept.
 Depending on the nature of the agreement, Risk Management and/or other compliance services in the Research Compliance Services may become involved.